andrewsonga/Total-Recon/README.md

 ```

 ### Data
-We provide raw and preprocessed data for the "human-dog", "human-cat", "human2" and "dog1 (v1)" sequences.
+We provide raw and preprocessed data for the "human-dog", "human-cat", "human2" and "dog1 (v1)" sequences for now, but we will release the raw data for all 11 sequences of our stereo RGBD dataset very soon.

 (1) Download raw data and preprocessed data, and untar them.
 ```